Somebody Knows Why… Somebody Knows

 Word Of Mouth Won’t Save It

-If you look into the Rotten Tomatoes numbers a little, you see that while it’s got a high Tomatometer, the overall score is a 6.8 out of 10.
+If you look into the Rotten Tomatoes numbers a little, you see that while it’s got a high Tomatometer, the overall score is 6.8 out of 10.
 The Top Critics rating is 74% with an overall score of 6.47, with only 35 reviews from top critics counted so far.

 This is very similar to what you saw with Captain Marvel: a very good frontloaded Tomatometer with a pretty lackluster overall score.

-So people are expecting a decent movie.
+So given these ratings, people are expecting a decent movie.

 This leaves very little room for the kind of anti-critic backlash and word of mouth curiosity that has driven the box office for movies like Suicide Squad and Transformers.